Why Primary?

 You can't regulate the people who pay for your TV ads.
 Davids' 2023-2024 fundraising tells you who she answers to.

-- The AIPAC money. $36,504 from AIPAC. $123,581 total from the pro-Israel lobby.
-Then she voted against every ceasefire resolution and for $17.6 billion in unconditional military aid.
+• The AIPAC money. $36,504 from AIPAC. $118,581 total from the pro-Israel lobby.
+Then she refused to cosponsor the ceasefire resolution and voted for a $26 billion package that included roughly $17 billion in military aid to Israel.
 Coincidence is a generous word.

 The Bipartisan Trap